vyperlang/vyper/examples/tokens/ERC20_solidity_compatible/README.md

 - 100% branch and statement coverage (manually verified).
 - Independent tests from two test authors.
-- Differential testing against two example Solidity and one Serpent tokens, written independently (available in the ``nonviper`` subfolder and annotated with comments).
+- Differential testing against two example Solidity tokens, written independently (available in the ``nonviper`` tests subfolder and annotated with comments).

 To run the tests, a local installation of pyethereum, Solidity, and Viper is required.
 After installing the dependencies, run ``python run_tests.py`` in the test directory corresponding